Hints allow you to specify the execution plan that the optimizer should generate.

 Note

-The UNION_MERGE hint is used to specify the execution method of using index merge in the query plan.
-When a valid UNION_MERGE hint is provided, OceanBase Database will directly select the corresponding Index Merge plan.
+The UNION_MERGE hint specifies the execution method for using Index Merge in the query plan.
+When an effective UNION_MERGE hint is provided, OceanBase Database will directly select the corresponding Index Merge plan.

 The syntax is as follows: